gadget-inc/js-clients/packages/react/README.md

   after: "some-cursor-value",
 });

+// data is a GadgetRecordList object, which has extra properties for inquiring about the pagination state
-// the current page's start and end cursor are available for use to then make later requests for different pages data.endCursor; // used for forward pagination, pass to the `after:` variable data.startCursor; // used for backwards pagination, pass to the `before:` variable
+// the current page's start and end cursor are available for use to then make later requests for different pages data.endCursor; // => string, used for forward pagination, pass to the `after:` variable data.startCursor; // => string, used for backwards pagination, pass to the `before:` variable
+// data also reports if there are more pages for fetching data.hasNextPage; // => boolean, true if there is another page to fetch after the `endCursor` data.hasPreviousPage; // => boolean, true if there is another page to fetch before the `startCursor`
 ```

 An easy way to do pagination is using React state, or for a better user experience, using the URL with whatever router system works for your application.
 We use React state to demonstrate pagination in this example: